francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintA/global-artifacts/user_manual.md

 ## Green Space Manager (GSM)

-When you open and login in the User Portal app, there are two possible paths, the GSM
+When you open and login in the User Portal app,(there are two possible paths) the GSM
 can:

-* See the Report Faults of the Green Space's - The Manager can see the report faults made be the users of the Green Space
+* See the Report Faults of the Green Spaces - The Manager can access the report faults made by the users of the Green Space
-* See the Evaluation's of Green Space's - The Manager can see the Evaluation's made be the users of the Green Space's
+* See the Evaluations of Green Spaces - The Manager can access the Evaluations made by the users of the Green Spaces

-When you open and login in the software, there are XXXXX possible paths, the GSM can:
+When you open and login in the software, (there are XXXXX possible paths), the GSM can:

 * Manage the Vehicles - The Manager can
 * Manage the Collaborators -
 * Manage the Job's Category -
-* Manage the Skill's -
+* Manage the Skills -
 * Create and Manage Tasks -
 * Manage Agenda -

 ## Human Resources Manager (HRM)

-When you open and login in the Software, there are 8 possible paths, the HRM can:
+When you open and login in the Software,(there are 8 possible paths) the HRM can:

-* See the Collaborators - The HRM can see the information of the Collaborators and edit them
+* See the Collaborators - The HRM can access the information of the Collaborators and edit them
 * Register a Collaborator - The HRM can register a Collaborator to the System
 * See the Job's Category List - The HRM can see the Job's Categories created
 * Register a Job Category - The HRM can register a Job Category to be appointed to Collaborators in register
-* See the Skill's Created - The HRM can manage skill's in the system
+* See the Skill's Created - The HRM can manage skills in the system
 * Register a Skill - The HRM can register a Skill to be appointed to Collaborators
 * Create a Team of Collaborators - The HRM can create a Team of Collaborators
 * Generate a Team of Collaborators - The HRM can generate a Team of Collaborators